 However, in the context of home composting, aerobic is generally the best option.
-Making sure that the compost remains oxygenated is key; mixing or turning your compost will ensure the correct conditions, while adding materials in thin layers, and not too much dense matter at once can also help.
+Making sure that you aerate the compost is important; mixing or turning your compost will ensure the correct conditions, while adding materials in thin layers, and not too much dense matter at once can also help.

 The Importance of Moisture

 It is important to make sure compost doesn’t become either too wet or too dry.
 Without sufficient moisture, microbes will be unable to function.